 What uSwitch say about the British Gas price rise

-Tom Lyon, energy expert at uSwitch expressed the disappointment British Gas customers will feel after the big six supplier hinted that it would not be raising prices this year after announcing a big profit:
+Tom Lyon, an energy expert at uSwitch expressed the disappointment British Gas customers will feel after the big six supplier hinted that it would not be raising prices this year after announcing a big profit:

 “Today’s price hike will be seen by many as a broken promise after the supplier suggested in May that it would use the extra profits it made last winter to hold off from any price hikes.